techfreaque/octobot-spot-master-3000/README.md

 1. Follow the installation instructions below
 2. Research the coins/currencies you want to hold, the gains will highly depend on your choice.
 3. Enable your coins in the profile -> currencies settings
+4. Make sure each symbol has a direct or indirect pair to the reference market asset ( see Profile -> Trading)
-4. Go to: my-octobot-url.com/config\_tentacle?name=SpotMaster3000Mode
+5. Go to: my-octobot-url.com/config\_tentacle?name=SpotMaster3000Mode or use [octo ui2](https://github.com/techfreaque/octo-ui-2/) to configre the strategy
-5. Define the allocation for each currency (make sure it adds up to 100%)
+6. Define the allocation for each currency (make sure it adds up to 100%)
-6. Make sure the reference market (for example USDT) allocation is big enough (5%-30%)
+7. Make sure the reference markets (for example USDT and BTC) allocation are big enough (5%-30% each)
-7. Customize settings - there are some more settings that will drastically change the outcome.
+8. Customize settings - there are some more settings that will drastically change the outcome.
 I haven't tested much jet, so be creative and back test your settings.

 ## Share your settings